PtL19/My-Ra2-maps/README.md

 1 player in the middle with 3 ramps and 1 broken bridge to the other 7 players.

+☆ pt1vs7 2ways(2-8)

+Refer to 'pt1vs7(2-8)', but only 2 ramps(ways) and 1 broken bridge to the other 7 players.
+Easier and richer.

 ☆ 1islandvs7(2-8)

 1 player on the southeastern island and the other 7 players on the main land.